COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 - Iteration 3 (Apr 7 - Apr 13 / 1 week)

     Planned Tasks:
     1. Add sound effect
     2. Make the Menu work
     3. Create the score system and timing system
     4. implement the score system into the ranking system
-    5. Conduct final game testing and debugging and prepare for release.

     Completed Tasks:
     1. Add sound effect
     2. Make the Menu work
     3. Create the score system and timing system
     4. implement the score system into the ranking system

+- Pre-release (Apr 14 - Apr 22 / ~1 week)

+    Planned Tasks:
+    1. Conduct final game testing and debugging and prepare for release.
+    2. Polish the README.md.

+    Completed Tasks:
-    5. Conduct final game testing and debugging and prepare for release.
+    1. Conduct final game testing and debugging and prepare for release.
+    2. Polish the README.md.

 ### Toolset